Making a Difference in the Workplace – and in the World

 Enacted in 1990 through a proclamation by President George H. Bush, and celebrated every May, APAHM was conceived to recognize the contributions, culture, and achievements of Asian American and Pacific Islanders living in the United States.

-In the spirit of this important awareness event, we’re proud to highlight the journeys and successes of seven of our Asian and Pacific Islander American colleagues who have made us a stronger organization.
+In the spirit of this important awareness event, we’re proud to highlight the journeys and successes of six of our Asian and Pacific Islander American colleagues who have made us a stronger organization.

 Let’s meet them: